ferasbg/glioAI/README.md

 <details><summary>How does the neural network, work?</summary>
 <p>

+### Introduction
-Let's divide up the workflow that was executed to build out and implement the neural network into data acquisition, data augmentation, model training, and saving and loading the model for the app.
+  Let's divide up the workflow that was executed to build out and implement the neural network into 1) data acquisition, 2) data augmentation, 3) model training, 4) saving, and 5)loading the model for the app.

 ### Data Acquisition
 * Let's begin with how we built the neural network, the data that we used, and how we enhance the performance of the neural network along with the signal (quality) of our system overall from the diversity of image data that was given.